 Initial treatment of focal and generalized sweating is similar.

-Aluminum chloride hexahydrate 6 to 20% solution in absolute ethyl alcohol is indicated for topical treatment of axillary, palmar, and plantar sweating; these preparations require a prescription.
+Aluminum chloride hexahydrate (an antiperspirant) 6 to 20% solution in absolute ethyl alcohol is indicated for topical treatment of axillary, palmar, and plantar sweating; these preparations require a prescription.
 The solution precipitates salts, which block sweat ducts.
 It is most effective when applied nightly and should be washed off in the morning.
 Sometimes an anticholinergic drug is taken before applying to prevent sweat from washing the aluminum chloride away.
 Initially, several applications weekly are needed to achieve control, then a maintenance schedule of once or twice a week is followed.
 If treatment under occlusion is irritating, it should be tried without occlusion.
 This solution should not be applied to inflamed, broken, wet, or recently shaved skin.
 High-concentration, water-based aluminum chloride solutions may provide adequate relief in milder cases.

 Tap-water iontophoresis, in which salt ions are introduced into the skin using electric current, is an option for patients unresponsive to topical treatments.
 The affected areas (typically palms or soles) are placed in tap-water basins each containing an electrode across which a 15- to 25-mA current is applied for 10 to 20 minutes.
 This routine is done daily for 1 week and then repeated weekly or bimonthly.
 Iontophoresis may be made more effective by dissolving anticholinergic tablets (eg, glycopyrrolate) into the water of the iontophoresis basins.
 Although the treatments are usually effective, the technique is time-consuming and somewhat cumbersome, and some patients tire of the routine.

 Botulinum toxin type A is a neurotoxin that decreases the release of acetylcholine from sympathetic nerves serving eccrine glands.
 Injected directly into the axillae, palms, or forehead, botulinum toxin inhibits sweating for about 5 months depending on dose.
 Of note, botulinum toxin is approved by the U.S. Food and Drug Administration only for axillary hyperhidrosis and may not be covered by insurance for other sites of hyperhidrosis.
 Complications include local muscle weakness and headache.
 Injections are effective but painful and expensive, and treatment must be repeated 2 to 3 times per year.